-A question arising at a National Council meeting is to be decided by a majority of votes of National Councillors present and entitled to vote, unless otherwise provided in this Constitution.
+A question arising at a National Council meeting is to be decided by a Majority of votes of National Councillors present and entitled to vote, unless otherwise provided in this Constitution.
 Such a decision is for all purposes a decision of the National Council.

 Independent Directors may attend, but not vote at, meetings of the National Council.